Skip to main content

 A dining room of an older home is filled with kitchen cabinets, appliances, furniture boxes and a fan.

 This bedroom will be a bedroom someday.
-For now it's a staging are for materials and supplies that will go into the en suite bathroom.
+For now it's a staging area for materials and supplies that will go into the en suite bathroom.
 I honestly don't know how we could do any of this if we were actually living in the house.
 There's just so much stuff!

 A second floor bedroom is shown filled with a variety of building supplies and accessories.